Highlights from the Ratings and Financial Report for Melco Resorts & Entertainment Limited (MLCO)

 MLCO’s Market Performance

-MLCO stocks went up by 0.99% for the week, with a monthly drop of -10.32% and a quarterly performance of -24.12%, while its annual performance rate touched 4.91%.
-The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 3.20% for Melco Resorts & Entertainment Limited.
-The simple moving average for the period of the last 20 days is -2.57% for MLCO stocks with a simple moving average of -5.67% for the last 200 days.
+MLCO stocks went down by -0.93% for the week, with a monthly drop of -7.93% and a quarterly performance of -22.09%, while its annual performance rate touched -9.25%.
+The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 2.90% for Melco Resorts & Entertainment Limited.
+The simple moving average for the period of the last 20 days is -2.40% for MLCO stocks with a simple moving average of -6.75% for the last 200 days.

 Analysts’ Opinion of MLCO